Protests underway in cities from Washington to Los Angeles in wake of Supreme Court abortion decision - KTVZ

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Whitney Wild, Eliott C. McLaughlin, Sharif Paget, Sara Smart and Nick Valencia contributed to this report.
+CNN’s Gary Tuchman, Whitney Wild, Eliott C. McLaughlin, Sharif Paget, Sara Smart and Nick Valencia contributed to this report.

 Comments